mreider/mr-grumpy-pants/content/ai-ceo-spin.md

 “We need to work together to build all these things (revenue models for publishers), rather than trying to see it like we're trying to take stuff and use it (without paying for it)"

 I see.
-So it's the New York Times job to figure all of this out.
-Got it.
-Meanwhile Perplexity (and OpenAI, etc.) will attempt to monetize their services while trying defend themselves [from lawsuits that hold them to account](https://arstechnica.com/tech-policy/2024/02/why-the-new-york-times-might-win-its-copyright-lawsuit-against-openai/5/).
+So the burden is placed on the New York Times to solve this dilemma.
+Meanwhile, Perplexity (and others like OpenAI) aim to profit while fighting legal challenges about [content usage](https://arstechnica.com/tech-policy/2024/02/why-the-new-york-times-might-win-its-copyright-lawsuit-against-openai/5/).

 Mr Srinivas even attempted to deny that Perplexity uses New York Times data: